ucfcs/GrowthPlus/CONTRIBUTING.md

 4. [Contact us](#contact-us)

 ## Tech Stack
 If you are looking to help to with a code contribution, our project uses  Android as our OS, Realm as our local database, Java (_Kotlin in the near future_) as our developing language and Git for collaboration.
 If you don't feel ready to make a code contribution yet, no problem!
-You can help us out with  documentation issues or the design issues.
+You can help us out with documentation issues or UI design issues.
 If you are interested in making a code contribution and would like to learn more about the technologies that we use, check out the list below.

 * [Realm](https://www.mongodb.com/docs/realm/sdk/java/realm-database/) - Realm is a fast, scalable alternative to SQLite for mobile development.